krepev3/Pywho/IPWhois/Readme.txt

-# PyWho v1.00 - OSINT IP Lookup Tool
+# OSINT IP Lookup Tool v1.00

 ## Description
 PyWho is an **Open-Source Intelligence (OSINT) IP Lookup Tool** that gathers intelligence on an IP address using multiple sources, including **WHOIS, GeoIP, Shodan, and AbuseIPDB**.
 It provides details such as: